-Ratios No. of days for the Fiscal ended

-March 31, March 31, March 31, March 31, 2025 March 31, 2026

-2022 (Actual) 2023 (Actual) 2024 (Actual) (Projected) (Projected)
+Ratios No. of days for the Fiscal ended March 31, March 31, March 31, March 31, 2025 March 31, 2026 2022 (Actual) 2023 (Actual) 2024 (Actual) (Projected) (Projected)

 Trade Receivables days 49 23 111 119 120

 (A)

 Trade Payables days (B) 137 74 56 36 35

 Excess of Receivables (88) (51) 55 83 85

 days over Payable days

-(A - B)
+$(\mathbf{A} - \mathbf{B})$

 On analysing the abovementioned data, we note that, an excess of receivables days over payable days strains working capital requirement.
-More capital is tied up in trade receivables for longer periods, reducing the funds available for our other business needs such as upfront payments to be made to manpower, infrastructure and technologies. (-) represented excess of receivables days over payable days indicate that our company had lesser number of trade receivables days and a greater number of trade payables days indicate that our company had greater number of trade receivables days and a lesser number of trade payables days straining our working capital requirements.
+More capital is tied up in trade receivables for longer periods, reducing the funds available for our other business needs such as upfront payments to be made to manpower, infrastructure and technologies. (-) represented excess of receivables days over payable days indicate that our company had lesser number of trade receivables days and a greater number of trade payables days maintaining a healthier level of working capital whereas (+) represented excess of receivables days over payable days indicate that our company had greater number of trade receivables days and a lesser number of trade payables days straining our working capital requirements.